Are you looking for the ultimate 5 days in London itinerary?

 You will find several upscale restaurants for your dining pleasure and two bars for any celebratory cocktail you may want to have!

-Next you will cross the River Thames and head south to the building that looks like a piece of glass, the Shard.
+Next, you will cross the River Thames and head south to the building that looks like a piece of glass, the Shard.

-There is quite a discussion about which location has the better London views, the Shard or Sky Garden.
+There is quite a discussion about which location has the better London views, the Shard or the Sky Garden.

-I will not try to influence you, you should visit both during your 5 days in London and decide for yourself.
+I will not try to influence you.
+You should visit both during your 5 days in London and decide for yourself!

 The Shard houses offices, businesses, a five-star hotel, restaurants, and The View From The Shard observation towers.